SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 # Sidenote, they also actively weaponized free trade a la opium war.
 But we do China so much that it may not be worth mentioning here.
 ```

-If a country does not follow the operations of free trade
+If a country does not follow the operations of free trade, they are very sad.
+See: the Ottomans + Defensive Developmentalism.

 ## Defluffifying
 CHOSEN THESIS CLAIM